 At Cultúrlann McAdam Fiaich, the Gerard Dillon art gallery hosts an inspiring programme of high quality visual arts exhibitions in the Gaeltacht quarter.

-Space Craft is a hidden gem in Fountain Centre where the gallery and shop assistants are the artists and designers themselves which gives you a special insight into the work on display and the people who make it.
+Space Craft is a hidden gem in Fountain Centre where the gallery and shop assistants are the artists and designers themselves, which gives you a special insight into the work on display and the people who make it.
+See artists at work at Studio Souk, too.

 The MAC is a cultural hub with an eclectic programme of visual art withing 3 art galleries, and a permanent sculptural work by Irish artist Mark Garry.